Trying to evade

 Currently, exchanges like

 .
-In addition, the IRS has issued John Doe Summons to Coinbase and other exchanges to request customer information.
+In addition, the IRS has issued John Doe Summons to Coinbase and other exchanges to receive access to customer information.
 Coinbase issue 1099 forms to the IRS Do you have to pay taxes if you don’t cash out?

 In the past, the IRS partnered with contractors like Chainalysis to analyze blockchain transactions and identify ‘anonymous wallets’.